eclipse-kuksa/kuksa.val.feeders/dbc2val/README.md

 ## Steps for a bidirectional test

-For bidrectional use you can either have separate instances of dbcfeeder or a joint instance
+For bidirectional use you can either have separate instances of dbcfeeder or a joint instance

 ### Separate Instances